Accelerate image pulling with P2P

 port: 65001

-6. (Optional) Adjust the ratelimit parameter to set the total bandwidth limit for downloads and uploads.
-The default is 512 MB/s.
+6. (Optional) Set the ratelimit parameter for total download and upload bandwidth.
+Default: 512 MB/s.

 p2p: